...

 What is URL encoding-decoding?

 URL encoding is also known as Percent-encoding.
-It's a way for encoding arbitrary data in a Uniform Resource Identifier (URI) utilising just the restricted number of US-ASCII characters that may be used in a URI.
+It’s a way of encoding arbitrary data in a Uniform Resource Identifier (URI) utilizing just the restricted number of US-ASCII characters that may be used in a URI.

 It is also widely used in the main Uniform Resource Identifier (URI) set, which comprises both the Uniform Resource Locator (URL) and the Uniform Resource Name (URL) (URN).